-Child population by race/ethnicity in California
+Child population by race-ethnicity in New Hampshire

 Add to your site

-Child population by race/ethnicity
+Child population by race-ethnicity

 Insert the following HTML into your webpage to add this image.